awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-restrict-command-access.md

 ## Restrict access to commands in a session \(command line\)<a name="restrict-command-access-commandline"></a>

 **Before you begin**
-If you have not already, install and configure the AWS Command Line Interface \(AWS CLI\) or the AWS Tools for PowerShell\.
+If you haven't already, install and configure the AWS Command Line Interface \(AWS CLI\) or the AWS Tools for PowerShell\.
 For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 **To restrict the commands a user can run in a Session Manager session \(command line\)**